Welcome to Launchpad

 What is covered in Drama?

-Drama lessons in Years 7 to 9 focus very much on acting skills and building confidence with public speaking and performance, exploring skills that would be useful in all walks of life.
+Drama lessons at Blackheath High School in Years 7 to 9 focus very much on acting skills and building confidence with public speaking and performance, exploring skills that would be useful in all walks of life.

 At GCSE and A-Level, we explore all aspects of drama and the creation of theatre.
 We make the most of the wealth of theatre available in London, perform and explore plays such as 'The Crucible' and 'Hedda Gabler', create drama and perform these pieces to audiences.
 There is also a plethora of co-curricular activities from plays, musicals at the Greenwich Theatre, the Music and Drama Tour, clubs and LAMDA tuition available.